www22SDAGAIN/SDA-GAIN/README.md

 # Spatial-attention and Demographic-augmented Generative Adversarial Imputation Network
-The source code for Spatial-attention and Demographic-augmented Generative Adversarial Imputation Network for Population Health Data Reconstruction
+The source code for Spatial-attention and Demographic-augmented Generative Adversarial Imputation Network for Online Population Health Data Reconstruction
 Thank you for your interest in our work, we have uploaded the code for all models here.

 ## Requirements